History of Thailand (1973–2001): Vietnamese incursions

 Between 1979 and 1988, Vietnamese occupation forces in Kampuchea made incursions into Thai territory, allegedly seeking rebel guerrillas they claimed were hiding in refugee camps (where many Laotians and Vietnamese refugees had also settled).
 Sporadic skirmishes continued along the border from 1985 to 1988, as Vietnamese troops periodically made cross border raids to wipe out Khmer Rouge border camps in Thailand, which along with China was a major supporter of the Khmer Rouge resistance.
 At times this led to direct combat with the Royal Thai Army, which drove back the intruders.

-Prem era (1980–1988)
+Premiership of Prem (1980–1988)

 Much of the 1980s saw a process of democratization overseen by King Bhumibol and Prem Tinsulanonda.
 The two preferred constitutional rule, and acted to put an end to violent military interventions.

 In April 1981 a clique of junior army officers popularly known as the "Young Turks" staged a coup attempt, taking control of Bangkok.
 They dissolved the National Assembly and promised sweeping social changes.
 But their position quickly crumbled when Prem Tinsulanonda accompanied the royal family to Khorat.
-With King Bhumibol's support for Prem made clear, loyalist units under the palace favourite General Arthit Kamlang-ek managed to recapture the capital in an almost bloodless counterattack..
+With King Bhumibol's support for Prem made clear, loyalist units under the palace favourite General Arthit Kamlang-ek managed to recapture the capital in an almost bloodless counterattack.